nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### List Alias: `alias list`

-Lists all aliases in the address book.
+Lists all alias(es) in the address book.

 **Format**: `alias list`